Lali67/SQL_Snippet/T-SQL/Optimization/Explore Page Structure.md

 ## Explore Page Structure

 1. Start Microsoft SQL Server Management Studio and connect to your database instance.
-2. Click New Query, select the AdventureWorksLT database, type the following Transact-SQL into the query window, then click Execute:
+2. Click New Query, select the AdventureWorks2017 database, type the following Transact-SQL into the query window, then click Execute:
 ``` sql
 SELECT db_name(database_id) AS Database_Name,
 	object_name([object_id]) AS Table_Name,